Oleg Frish: Recordings

 Songwriter, Charles Strouse quoted: "The Great American Songbook, to which I am proud to be a contributor, is one of our greatest cultural exports, Oleg is a living example of what an impact this export has had.
 Far, far away, in the old Soviet Union where he grew up, he heard these songs and fell in love.
 It took him a while to record them but I know it's been one of his lifelong dreams."

 In 2014, Oleg finished the recording of his new CD "Oleg Frish and His American Idols", a set of duets with iconic American singers who were guests on his TV and Radio shows and now have recorded American classics with him - Bobby Rydell, Melissa Manchester, Ben E. King, Peggy March, Lainie Kazan, Tony Orlando, B.J.
-Thomas, Lou Christie and Gary U.S. Bonds.
+Thomas, Chris Montez, Lou Christie and Gary U.S. Bonds.
 The album was recorded at the Deep Diner Music Co. in New York in November 2014.
 The album is introduced by Connie Francis and was released in 2015.

-Oleg Frish still performs on stage, touring with the Bring Me Sunshine cabaret act with performances in New York at the Metropolitan Room among other venues.
+Sony Red distributed the album.

+In 2018, Oleg released a set of Soviet retro songs "No Hits".
+He recorded 15 tunes which were popular in the 50 - 70s of the 20th century.
+This was the first ever international project of Soviet retro music recorded with the American Big Band and a swinging vocal group arranged and conducted by David Berger (New York, USA).
+This project was released on a specially designed flash drive.

+LIVE PERFORMANCES - Oleg Frish still performs on stage, touring with the Swing Around the World cabaret act.
+Oleg sings either with a jazz quartet or a septet in 19 languages.
+Throughout his career, he performed in New York: at the Metropolitan Room Iridium Jazz Club, 54 Below, Jazz on Main in Mt Kisco; in New Jersey at the Trumpets in Montclair; in California at the Catalina Jazz Club; in Florida at the Black Box Theater in Boca Raton.
+He toured in Australia at Foundry 616 in Sydney, in Moscow Russia, at the Kozlov Jazz Club and the International House of Music, as well as in Canada, Germany and Italy, among other countries.